 Will the problem fade by itself or do we need help?

 This photo says it all: One child in seven needs help with anxiety or similar issues.

 A modest level of anxiety means that the body and mind are keyed up to cope with a new challenge.
 It goes with being switched on and ready!
-See it like that and you weaken its hold!
-The remaining anxiety fades away as the challenge is met.
+See it like that and it starts to fade, disappearing completely as the challenge is met.

 Severe anxiety can disable the youngster, who fails to cope and feels all the more anxious.
 Panic attacks can then set in, and these can cause agoraphobia due to a fear of losing control in public.